-26 Secondary proceeds
+Secondary proceeds

-Is confiscation of secondary proceeds possible?
+26 | Is confiscation of secondary proceeds possible?

 Yes.
-Under POCA and in most other jurisdictions, the definition of the proceeds of crime explicitly includes property that is wholly or partly derived or realised from a disposal or other dealing with the proceeds of crime.
+Under the Proceeds of Crime Act 2002 (Cth) (POCA) and in most other jurisdictions, the definition of the proceeds of crime explicitly includes property that is wholly or partly derived (or realised) from a disposal (or other dealing) with the proceeds of crime.

-27 Third-party ownership
+Third-party ownership

-Is it possible to confiscate property acquired by a third party or close relatives?
+27 Is it possible to confiscate property acquired by a third party or close relatives?